AkoruuDev/POC-TS-SEM1/README.md

 # Races list

-POC for a TS study, the back-end: search, create, update and delete contents on races table from Rin20 system
+POC for a TS study, the back-end searches, creates, updates, and deletes contents on races table from Rin20 system

 ## How to run for development